Tips for a Smoother Investor Immigration Experience

-You are about to make a very big life-changing decision.
-You intend to move to another country and see how your business skills match up with local investors and business owners.
+You are about to make a huge life-changing decision.
+You intend to move to another country and see how your business skills compare to local investors and business owners.
 You are not alone.

-Each year, thousands of entrepreneurs and experienced business executives decide to move to the United States and many other countries for a number of reasons:
+Each year, thousands of entrepreneurs and experienced business executives decide to move to the United States and many other countries for several reasons:

 - The market opportunity is greater than where you now do business.